 Begin with workplace training

-Ann Mesnikov of the Environmental Law and Policy Center in WeWork Metropolitan Square in Washington, D.C., works with members of Congress and other activists to align laws with current science.
+Ann Mesnikov of the Environmental Law and Policy Center at WeWork Metropolitan Square in Washington, D.C., works with members of Congress and other activists to align laws with current science.
 She suggests beginning your collective action with a workplace training that shows how your supplies, commuting habits, and lunch add up in climate terms.
 Haggerstone and her team offered one demonstration before the holidays that showcased ways to wrap gifts in reusable, compostable paper.

 “I say to people, we can change what the world looks like in 2100,” says May.
 “If we take action now, we can reduce the harm.”